ome/omero-documentation/server/security.rst

 If your server is connecting to another server over SSL, you will need to configure both a keystore and a truststore for the Java process.
 This happens, for example, when your LDAP server uses SSL.
-See the `LDAP plugin <./install-ldap>`_ for information on how to configure the LDAP urls.
+See the :ref:`LDAP plugin <rst_ldap>` for information on how to configure the LDAP urls.
 As with all configuration properties, you will need to restart your server after changing them.